mikeroyal/Windows-11-Guide/Glossary.md

 E

 [Edge](https://www.microsoftedgeinsider.com/) is a proprietary, cross-platform web browser created by Microsoft.
 It's available on Windows, macOS, Linux, Android, and iOS.

+**Excel** is a spreadsheet developed by Microsoft for Windows, macOS, Android and iOS.

 F